erjieyong/Data_Science_Projects/Action_Recognition/README.md

 <i>Figure 2: Screenshot of streamlit app with predicted output in green.</i>

 # Fall Detection
-In addition, fall detection model is also deployed on a video that can be found at [link](https://www.youtube.com/watch?v=VofK7BL0Ktg)
+Fall detection model is conducted on a video that can be found at [link](https://www.youtube.com/watch?v=VofK7BL0Ktg)

 ### Business Requirements
 We have identified the following requirements